-10. At least every 18 months, the hospital selects one high-risk process and conducts a proactive risk assessment.
+7. At least every 18 months, the hospital selects one high-risk process and conducts a proactive risk assessment.
+(See also LD.03.08.01, EP 1)

-Note: For suggested components, refer to the Proactive Risk Assessment section at the beginning of the "Leadership" (LD) chapter.
+Note: For suggested components, refer to the "Proactive Risk Assessment" section at the beginning of this chapter.

-- 11. To improve safety and to reduce the risk of medical errors, the hospital analyzes and uses information about system or process failures and the results of proactive risk assessments. - 12.
-The leaders disseminate lessons learned from comprehensive systematic analyses (for example, root cause analyses), system or process failures, and the results of proactive risk assessments to all staff who provide services for the specific situation. - 13.
-At least once a year, the leaders provide governance with written reports on the following:

-- All system or process failures - The number and type of sentinel events - Whether the patients and the families were informed of the event - All actions taken to improve safety, both proactively and in response to actual occurrences - For hospitals that use Joint Commission accreditation for deemed status purposes: The determined number of distinct improvement projects to be conducted annually - All results of the analyses related to the adequacy of staffing - 14.
+- 8. To improve safety and to reduce the risk of medical errors, the hospital analyzes and uses information about system or process failures and the results of proactive risk assessments.
+(See also LD.03.08.01, EP 1) - The leaders disseminate lessons learned from comprehensive systematic analyses (for example, root cause analyses), system or process failures, and the results of proactive risk assessments to all staff who provide services for the specific situation. - - All system or process failures - The number and type of sentinel events - Whether the patients and the families were informed of the event - All actions taken to improve safety, both proactively and in response to actual occurrences - For hospitals that use Joint Commission accreditation for deemed status purposes: The determined number of distinct improvement projects to be conducted annually - All results of the analyses related to the adequacy of staffing (See also PI.02.01.01, EP 14) - 11.
 The leaders encourage external reporting of significant adverse events, including voluntary reporting programs in addition to mandatory programs.